What Does it Mean to Have a ‘Cool Roof’?

 What is a cool roof?

-How does energy efficient roofing benefit Maryland homes?
+How does energy efficient roofing benefit homeowners?

 How to make a standard roof “cool”